Mitaka

 Exploring the Solar System

-To leave the Earth and explore the solar system, continue to zoom out.
+Click the zoom out button, rotate the mouse wheel, or pressing the "PAGE DOWN" key to move farther and farther away from the Earth.
 The Earth becomes smaller and smaller.
 For a while, you will only see stars in the background.

 The units we use for scale are:

-Astronomical Unit (AU) The mean distance between the Earth and the Sun.
+Astronomical Unit (au) The average distance between the Earth and the Sun.

-Light Year (l.y.)
-The distance light travels in a year.
+Light-years (ly) The distance that light travels in a year.

-1 l.y. is equal to approximately 9.5 trillion kilometers, or 63 thousand AU.
+One ly is equal to approximately 9.5 trillion kilometers, or 63 thousand au.

 Now Mars is fixed at the center of the view and you can zoom in and out and land and take off from Mars just as we did from the Earth.